 For example, if you live on the coast with a lot of salt in the air or drive in salty areas, you may have rusted and damaged brake lines more often.

-Lastly, because some brake jobs are more accessible to fix than others, and parts replacement cost varies, it will be difficult to estimate the actual cost of repairing a brake leak.
+Lastly, because some brake jobs are more accessible to fix than others, and parts replacement costs vary, it will be difficult to estimate the actual cost of repairing a brake leak.